lar-mo/registration-rbac/README.md

 | Result: If that matches the check digit, the whole card number is valid.                    |
 +---------------------------------------------------------------------------------------------+
 ```
-Note: This is copied verbatim from the bootcamp Python lab.
+Note: This is copied verbatim from the PDX Code Guild Bootcamp Python Lab 20.

 ### Create Membership ###